SCIFIHISTORY.NET

 "Bounty killers compete for body count, fame and a fat stack of cash.
 They're ending the plague of corporate greed and providing the survivors of the apocalypse with retribution.
 This is the age of the BOUNTY KILLER."

-A star is born!
 On this day in 2013, InSpectres took another look at the supernatural-themed comedy.
-Directed by Darren Orange, the feature starred Lucas Thompson, Brian Barber, and Mike Mauloff; and here's the plot summary as provided by IMDB.com:
+Directed by Darren Orange from a story by J.A.
+Dohm, Matt Forbeck, and Jared A. Sorensen, the feature starred Lucas Thompson, Brian Barber, Mike Mauloff, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "In a world where ghosts, ghouls, and goblins are a common place, the InSpectres are the only exterminators capable of eliminating these supernatural nuisances!
 After a run in with a zombie, Lucas joins the InSpectres as an agent in training.
 He, his mentor Tracey, and company embark on eerily funny adventure aimed at re-capturing entities freed from a government holding facility by a corporate saboteur.
 They encounter a variety of released oddities on their path to identifying the saboteur: an invisible Hollywood fan-boy, a party animal wolf-man, and a group of German gremlins who fix 8-Bit arcade machines.
 The motley crew tracks the culprit across the country to prevent Armageddon.
 In the end, the Inspectres' heart and persistence prove exactly why they are the ones who "...fight the forces of darkness so you don't have to!"